IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 * Get the value of `Location` from this result.
 This is the *location* value that you will need to provide in your Jupyter notebooks for accessing the Watson Machine Learning service instance.

 ## Conclusion

-We have now completed creating an IBM Cloud account, a Cloud Pak for Data as a Service instance, and the project and deployment space that we will be using for the rest of this workshop.
-We have also obtained the IBM Cloud API key and the Watson Machine Learning service instance that we will be using while running the Jupyter notebooks.
+We have now completed creating an IBM Cloud account, a Cloud Pak for Data as a Service instance, and the project and deployment space that we will use in the rest of this workshop.
+We have also obtained the IBM Cloud API key and the Watson Machine Learning service instance location region code that we will use in the Jupyter notebooks section.